 Dealing with us guys can be like navigating the degrees of being potentially exposed to a virus.
 Just like how you don’t know if someone you’ve just met has COVID-19, someone getting to know us won’t know if we will potentially expose them to ‘infected’ attitudes and behaviours, both in the real world or online.
 Our adapted approaches to daily interactions – being vigilant of invasion of our own space, being present and alert to avoid possible exposure, and layering ourselves in protective personal equipment – can provide insight for also adapting a ‘new normal’ in our character.

-It’s a chance to consider, with similar attentiveness, the emotional layers of protection that women and non-binary folk wear as ‘Emotional PPE.’
+It’s a chance to consider, with similar attentiveness, the emotional layers of protection that women and gender-diverse people wear as ‘Emotional PPE.’

 Layers of Emotional PPE